UFFDA

 Optional fields:

 • layersFilter which data layers to compute.
-Omit it and all five run.
-Values: crop_history, soil, drought, land_cover, weather.
+Omit it and all run.
+Values: crop_history, soil, drought, land_cover, weather, forest_loss, protected_area, irrigation.

-• options.cdl_yearsWhich years of crop history to pull.
-Default: the trailing 8 years from the latest CDL vintage.
+• options.cdl_yearsWhich years of crop history to pull — 1 to 10 years, each between 2008 and 2030 (years beyond the latest published CDL vintage return an honest nodata status, not an error).
+Default: the trailing 8 years from the latest CDL vintage — currently 2018–2025.

 • options.units"metric" (default) or "imperial".
 Affects display units; the envelope always names the canonical upstream unit and any conversion applied.